wexample/wex/README.md

 - If an argument is missing, it will be interactively prompted to the user.
 - Other arguments are always added to the customized list, use the `--help` argument to see them.

+## About addons

+Addons are saved as git submodules, located in the `addons` folder.
+Each addon has its own repository.
+For now, all addons are installed within the main repository.

 ## Releasing a new version

 Before pushing changes, you need to execute this command to update core feature and ensure stability :